Crispy pork belly in the slow cooker; this is probably the best way of cooking a juicy and tender piece of pork with the best crackling.

 - 2 tablespoons soy sauce

 - Cook on high for 4 ½ hours OR on low for about 7 hours.
 The cooking time depends on the thickness of the meat and on the slow cooker (Note 3).
-You should be able to easily pierce the meat with a fork.
+You should be able to pierce the meat with a fork easily.

-- Lift the meat from the slow cooker and place it, skin side up, on the rack.
+- Crisp in the oven: Lift the meat from the slow cooker and place it, skin side up, on the rack.
 Roast for 20-30 minutes until the crackling is golden and very crispy.
 Keep an eye on the meat and check every few minutes.
 The roasting time depends on the oven as well, the skin should not get too dark.

-- I had a large piece, which I cut into two even parts.
+- Pork belly: I had a large piece, which I cut into two even parts.